draw vs fade golf

 This makes it easier for the ball to go from left to right.

 Further, having an additional drill to help you achieve it is a good practice.
-To do this, during your practice session, aim that after an imaginary swing, the clubhead should lightly touch the thigh closer to the target.
+To do this, during your practice session, aim for the clubhead to lightly touch the thigh closer to the target after an imaginary swing.

 Thus, you can understand the inside-out swing better.